 Every Governance and Nominating Committee must access its current inventory of director skill sets to require IT expertise.
 One choice will be to have and include IT expertise within a dedicated Risk Committee.
 Best practice for many will dictate that an audit committee include IT expertise and be composed of a qualified vice chairman, familiar with the company’s particular audit issues by virtue of experience gained from audit committee service.
 This will help provide an instant replacement for the committee chair should unexpected developments require.
 Therefore, every board should have at least two qualified financial experts populating the audit committee and seek IT expertise and experience in director recruitment to help avoid and address the costly private and regulatory lawsuits related to cyber issues that increasingly facing companies.
 Every board’s challenge in addressing IT risk is ongoing vigilance and recognition of the mission critical nature of Information Technology to the enterprise.

-Keywords: Audit Committee, Business Continuity Planning, Business Judgment Rule, Chief Information Officer, Corporate Governance, Cybersecurity, Disaster Recovery, Disclosure, Dodd-Frank, Duty of Care, Duty of Loyalty, E-Commerce, Enterprise Systems, Hacking, Information Architecture, Information Security
+Keywords: Audit Committee, Business Continuity Planning, Business Judgment Rule, Chief Information Officer, Corporate Governance, Cybersecurity, Disaster Recovery, Disclosure, Dodd-Frank, Duty of Care Loyalty, E-Commerce, Enterprise Systems, Hacking, Information Architecture, Information Security, Privacy,